Josh Honey

-Josh Honey (born 17 October 2001) is an Australian rules footballer who plays for the Carlton Football Club in the Australian Football League (AFL).
+Josh Honey (born 17 October 2001) is an Australian rules footballer who last played for the Carlton Football Club in the Australian Football League (AFL).

 Early football

 Honey played in Division 1 for the Keilor Football Club in the Essendon District Football League.
 After a strong performance for Keilor, he was selected to play for the Western Jets in the NAB League.
 He played 26 games, kicked 32 goals and averaged 13.5 disposals over his two seasons.
 He represented Vic Metro in the AFL Under 18 Championships in the 2019 season, where he played two games, kicked two goals and averaged 9.5 disposals.